For children who are 3 – 5 years old by August 31.

 Your responsibilities as a parent vary a little from school to school, but, in general, for online classes might include assistance with administrative tasks, planning, or preparing take-home materials for pick-up.

-For in-person classes, tasks would include assisting in the classroom 2 – 4 times a month, providing snacks, helping with classroom clean-up, and administrative tasks.
+For in-person classes, tasks would include assisting in the classroom 2 – 4 times a month, serving on the board, providing snacks, helping with classroom clean-up, taking photos, and more.

 Your participation in class helps us to offer a lower cost option than many other preschools, but it also gives you a deeper connection to the community and to your child’s learning.
 The best part of a co-op preschool experience is having your child clearly see that their education is important to you, as you give it your most precious commodity – your time and attention.
 Research clearly indicates that meaningful parent involvement in schools is one of the most powerful predictors of high student achievement and healthy development.